 As barbecue season enters full swing, we turned to resident expert Julie Reinhardt for advice on getting our grill on – or, at the very least, turning our grill on.
-Reinhardt's the co-owner (with husband Eric) of Smokin' Pete's BBQ in Ballard, and the author of She-Smoke, a lively book on backyard grilling and barbecuing that takes readers from basics (e.g., filling a propane tank) to brilliance (pit-cooked salmon!) and a mom.
-Here's an edited, condensed version of our talk:
+Reinhardt’s the co-owner (with husband Eric) of Smokin’ Pete’s BBQ (formerly in Ballard, and now in Shoreline), and the author of She-Smoke, a lively book on backyard grilling and barbecuing that takes readers from basics (e.g., filling a propane tank) to brilliance (pit-cooked salmon!) and a mom.
+Here’s an edited, condensed version of our talk:

 SC: How do you barbecue anything with small children around?

 Reinhardt: With Eloise, when she was a little baby, I used to put her in the stroller and strap her in far enough away from the grill that I could get it lit or take some food off.
 Once they get a little older, they can play in the yard when you’re on the grill.
 The length of time (that meat takes to barbecue) is hard with kids.
 Another trick of mine is to actually break it up into two sessions, where I’ll smoke a pork butt or ribs to the point where they’re technically done for safety, but they’re not tender.
 I’ll chill the meat, then put it back on the smoker the next day.

 I find barbecue is kid-friendly – my kids love gnawing on a rib bone.
 If they’re helping you, hot dogs are great, because they can roll and the kids don’t need to flip them.
 They also love putting skewers together, if they’re old enough so they won’t poke their hands.
 My kids love making kebobs, and they like eating kebobs too; it’s just fun food.
 Fruit kebobs are great ones for kids because they’re healthy and they can eat them right away.

 What else should people know?